Congratulations! You did it!

 Printed Program

-Please note that if you did not RSVP by the deadline (April 24, 2024), your name will not appear in the printed program.
+Please note that if you did not RSVP by the deadline (December 1, 2025), your name will not appear in the printed program.

 Security

 Due to changes in security at the Pensacola Bay Center, all attendees will be required to go through security screening with metal detectors.
 Please only bring essential items to graduation.
-Plan to arrive with enough time to go through Pensacola Bay Center Security.
+Plan to arrive with enough time to go through Pensacola Bay Center security.

 Parking